Bozeman Events Calendar 2023 – Top Things to Do In Bozeman, MT

 Since 1973, Montana Shakespeare in the Parks has been playing Montana, Wyoming and southern Idaho parks during the summer months.
 The company has made significant progress in the growth of our educational outreach program, which mounted its first tour in 1993.
 Also, since 1992, Montana Shakespeare in the Schools (SIS), has been active as an educational outreach program during the winter months.
 SIS is a Montana State University (MSU) program.

-Bozeman Music on Main Every Friday, July 1 through late August
+Bozeman MT Music on Main, Fridays, July 1 through late August

 Bozeman, Montana Music on Main scheduled bands are TBD.
-Every Thursday evening in July and August from 6:30pm – 8:30PM enjoy live music in downtown Bozeman.
-Bring the kids from 6:30 PM to 7:30 PM for planned activities like Kenyon Noble’s Junior Carpenter program and educational games with the Museum of the Rockies and Children’s Museum.
+Every Thursday evening in July and August from 7:00pm to 8:30pm enjoy live music in downtown Bozeman.
+Bring the kids from 6:30pm to 8:00pm for planned activities at the Kids’ Zone.
 Grab a bite to eat from food vendors that will be on site or step into a few of the downtown stores that stay open late!
+No pets, please.
+For More.

 This interactive series of stations offers visitors a chance for a hands-on experience of the Lewis & Clark adventure.
-Climb a board a keel-boat, out run a grizzly bear, and see if you can lift a cradle-board like Sacajawea carried.
-These activities plus geography, botany, Native American culture, a much more.
+Climb aboard a keelboat, out-run a grizzly bear, and see if you can lift a cradle-board like the one Sacajawea carried.
+Enjoy these activities plus geography, botany, Native American culture, and much more.

 Scheduled Bands are TBD.
 Located at 111 South Grand Avenue, The Emerson Center for Arts and Culture’s summer Lunch on the Lawn series returns for its 7th year.
 This year’s LOL will be better than ever with a great lineup of local and regional musical acts to entertain during your lunch hour.
 Also enjoy a new noon-time Farmers Market; joining the traditional food vendors, will be local farmers, Emerson artists, shop owners, crafters and gardeners.
 Join us for live music and fun for 7 Wednesdays in July and August at Lunch on the Lawn, a FREE local event.